OneDrive: Client apps

-In addition to the client apps, OneDrive is integrated into Windows 8.1 and later, Microsoft Office 2010 and later, as well as the Office and Photos hub in Windows Phone, enabling users to access documents, photos and videos stored on their OneDrive account.
+The OneDrive client app integrates itself in Windows 7 and later as well as Microsoft Office 2010 and later, enabling users to access documents, photos and videos stored on their OneDrive account; its installer is shipped with Windows 8.1 and later, where it is executed during each first user login and installed below %LOCALAPPDATA% into the user profile, unprotected against tampering, thus violating Microsoft's own guidelines for proper installation of applications.
+OneDrive is also integrated in the Office and Photos hub of Windows Phone.
 OneDrive in Windows 8.1 can sync user settings and files, through either the included OneDrive app (originally called SkyDrive, until the name was changed with a Windows update) or File Explorer, deprecating the previous Windows client.
 Along with the use of reparse points, these changes allow files to be accessed directly from OneDrive as if they are stored locally.
 The OneDrive app was also updated to include a local file manager.
 Unlike on Windows 8, use of OneDrive on Windows 8.1 requires the user's Windows account be linked to a Microsoft account; the previous OneDrive desktop client (which did not have this requirement) no longer works on Windows 8.1.
 Additionally, the Fetch feature does not work on Windows 8.1.

 In an update on July 4, 2017, OneDrive desktop client started showing an error message to the effect that the local OneDrive folder must be located on an NTFS volume only.
 Other file systems, including the older FAT32 and exFAT, as well as the newer ReFS were not supported.
 Microsoft further commented that this was always the requirement; it had merely fixed a bug in which the warning was not displayed.
 Microsoft also denied this feature having anything to do with the forthcoming OneDrive Files On-Demand.